open-cogsci/osdoc/include/api/keyboard.md

 ### Key names

 - Key names may differ between backends.
-- Keys can be identified either by character or name, and are case-insentive.
+- Keys can be identified either by character or name, and are case-insensitive.
   For example:
   - The key 'a' is represented by 'a' and 'A'
   - The up arrow is represented by 'up' and 'UP'